Lehigh Valley Silk Mills: Child labor and female employment

 Throughout the late 1800s, child labor was common throughout Pennsylvania silk mills as many families depended on additional income for subsistence.
 Compared to adult males whose yearly wages hovered around $485.11 and adult females whose had remained at $345.44, minors of either sex only earned roughly $143.64 yearly.
 This large wage gap made child labor attractive to mill owners, and quickly drew manufacturers to the Lehigh Valley area.
 Between 1880 and 1925, the value of silk products manufactured in Pennsylvania increased tenfold.
 At this time, working children were the cheapest form of labor used to maximize profits.
 In 1876, roughly 30 silk manufacturers opened plants in Pennsylvania largely due to the availability of child labor and the lack of concern for children in the wage labor force.
 By 1907, children comprised roughly 30% of the labor force throughout the Pennsylvania silk mills, many under the legal working age of 12.

 Although child labor persisted throughout the early 1900s, a progressive reform to keep children in school and out of the silk mills was quietly brewing.
 Throughout the Progressive Era, journalists, settlement house workers and a philanthropic organization called the National Child Labor Committee (NCLC) studied, documented, and publicized the dangers of the work place for growing children.
 The committee pushed for legislation limiting hours of work and types of employment for young people and helped set a minimum legal working age.
 Between 1900 and 1920, the changes the reformers pushed for were slowly implemented but suffered many setbacks.
 Lack of enforcement by state factory inspectors made it difficult to ensure that silk mill manufacturers were abiding by the terms of the progressive reform and many laboring families still depended on their children's wages.
 Despite this, children's wages began to grow and soon after, children between the ages of 12 and 15 were slowly phased out of the silk mill labor force altogether.
-This progressive reform in setting a minimum legal working age lead to the shift from children in the workforce to female employment.
+This progressive reform in setting a minimum legal working age led to the shift from children in the workforce to female employment.